 How do you enforce it?

 We recommend that you distribute your Cyber Security Policy to all employees and require them to sign off on it.

-Employees are often perceived as a “soft” target to be compromised, so it is important to provide regular reminders and training too.
+Employees are often perceived as a “soft” target to be compromised, so it is important to provide regular reminders and training.

 Finally, don’t forget to check your insurance policy to see if it covers cyber crime.

-The Australian government has a website called Stay Smart Online which has some great tips on cyber security too.
+The Australian government has a website called Stay Smart Online, which has some great cyber security tips.